 Southeast of Castries and south of Babonneau near Piton Flore, the 5km Forestierre Trail follows the Old French Road that traverses through mature pristine rainforest.
 The trail begins as a gentle downward slope through dense foliage and meanders among lencens trees.
 Plus, there are large figtrees and ferns.

 The trailhead is located about 30 minutes from Castries.
 There is a public minibus (5E) that runs from Castries.

 A permit is requried to hike on forest reserve trails.
 A professional guide may also be required, and is strongly recommended in any case.
 Both are easy to obtain for a small fee from the Forest & Lands Department at (758) 450-2231 or 450-2078, or by contacting the National Trust at (758) 450-5005.
 It is a punishable offense under the Forest Soil And Conservation Ordinance Act to attempt to access the forest reserve trails without a permit and, when required, a guide.

 Note, if you plan to use a GPS device on St Lucia, the MAP DATUM is DOS 3 Lighthouse 1955 St Lucia.

-Overall, Forestierre Trail is the 5th most popular walking & backpacking of all 6 hiking in St Lucia.
+Overall, Forestierre Trail is the 5th most popular hiking trail of all 6 hikes in St Lucia.